 I feel so strongly about saving our bees.
 It's because of this that I wanted to make sure I used as much natural beeswax and honey in my products as possible.
-What better way to achieve this than to hook up with local beekeepers so that I could completely trust the raw ingredients I was using.
+What better way to achieve this than to hook up with local beekeepers.

 I found my beekeepers by going through the New Jersey Beekeepers Association.

-Mary sat down with me for a virtual interview to help my customers get to know E&M Gold and their amazing bees.
+Mary sat down with me for an interview to help my customers get to know E&M Gold and their amazing bees.
 I hope you enjoy it as much as I did.